chris104957/django-carrot/docs/source/service.rst

 ------------------

 This module implements a command line interface for starting and stopping the carrot service.
-It can be executed from your Django project's main folder with this command
+It can be executed from your Django project's main folder with this command.

 .. code-block:: bash